imSanjaySoni/Inshorts-Clone-The-News-App/README.md

 ## Features

 - Dark Mode
-- Sare News Card As Image
+- Share News Card As Image
 - Offline Read (inprogress)

 ### this is temporary README.md I'll update it soon.